Miss Universe 1956

-Miss Universe 1956 was the fifth Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, the United States, on 20 July 1956.
+Miss Universe 1956 was the fifth Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, on 20 July 1956.

 At the conclusion of the event, Hillevi Rombin of Sweden crowned Carol Morris of the United States as Miss Universe 1956.
 It is the second victory of the United States in the history of the pageant.

 Contestants from thirty countries and territories competed in this edition.
 The pageant was hosted by Bob Russell for the fifth time.